julionm/simple-html-parser/README.md

-### wiki-cli
+### simple-html-parser

-this is a project study I'm doing to parser some html from wikipedia to maximize my time when remembering simple concepts.
+simple project to parser some html

-the usage of parsing combinators I took from the great tutorial wrote by [Bodil](https://github.com/bodil): https://bodil.lol/parser-combinators/#footnote_1
+the usage of parsing combinators I learned from the great tutorial wrote by [Bodil](https://github.com/bodil): https://bodil.lol/parser-combinators/#footnote_1
 I learned a lot reading his article, it's really awesome!